TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_re_arm_connected_sbc.md

 sbc.lpcTfrReadyPin = 1.31
 ```

-Place the *board.txt* file in a directory called "sys" on the SD card and install the SD card in the RE-Arm.
+Place the *board.txt* file in a directory called "sys" on the SD card and install the SD card in the Re-Arm.

 ### Finally...